corasaniti/spring-boot-mysql-rest-api-example/README.md

 **3. Change mysql username and password as  your installation**

 + open
 `src/main/resources/application.properties`

-+ change
++ set your username and passworrd
-`spring.datasource.username` and `spring.datasource.password` as per your mysql installation
+`spring.datasource.username` and `spring.datasource.password`

 **4. Build and run the app using maven to excute cmd or sh mvnw script**